juejuew/scRNA-seq_clustering_to_Twitter_clustering/README.md

 * Specifically,
   - **Term-document Matrix**: rows are terms, columns are tweets, and entries are corresponding word frequency
   - **document information data**: a data frame where the rows are tweets and columns are tweets' features

+## Prelimilary analysis on the four-user tweets
+##### In the folder `P2_scRNAseq_LDA_NMF`
+* In the second step, on the four-user tweets, we compare the performance of two scRNAseq clustering toolkits (Monocle3 and Seurat) with two traditional topic modeling methods (LDA and NMF).

+* The implementation of LDA and NMF is in `LDA_NMF/LDA_and_NMF_evaluation_metrics.ipynb`.
+Then, you can calculate the summary tables by using `LDA_NMF/LDA_NMF_summary_table.ipynb`

+* To implement Monocle3 in this analysis, first run `M3_tfidf.ipynb` to scale the term-documanr matrix.
+Then, run `Monocle3.ipynb` to implement it and find topic clusters.
+Next, calculate the evaluation metrics using `M3_evaluation_metrics.ipynb`